 The antidote here is simple: Do not show interest in these patterns.
 Simply disengage, and allow the whining, the complaints, the excuses to be of complete disinterest to you.
 Reflect a model of the world that is more real, as this will prepare them for that reality.

 Too harsh, you say?
 It’s only too harsh if you are harsher than the real world will be.
 And simply walking away from an excuse you have heard 100 times is not that harsh.
-In fact, walking away will be the kindest action you can do so that your child learns the value of these flimsy excuses.
+Walking away will be the kindest action you can do so that your child learns the value of these flimsy excuses.
 If you keep engaging and explaining and listening, they will think those excuses and the victim mentality that comes with it has value, when it does not.
 Unless we seek more wimps.

 Keep your heart open, know your child can handle these moments.

-Having watched the magic of these parenting changes, it can be easy to get lost in strategy and lose touch with the power of love and belief as the essential catalyst of change.
+Having watched the magic of these parenting changes, it can be easy to get lost in strategy and lose touch with the power of love and belief as to the essential catalyst of change.
 In teaching these tough lessons, do so with a sense of kindness and love in your heart.
 There is no need for tension or that ‘bull dog’ mentality here.

-Be easeful, loving and kind as you remind your son or daughter that you have faith in them.
+Be easeful, loving, and kind as you remind your son or daughter that you have faith in them.
 And, tell them, with deep sincerity, that, ‘’You can handle this sweetheart.”
-Your belief in them must be grounded in love and in the sense of certainty, you have in their inherent ability and strength.
+Your belief in them must be grounded in love and the sense of certainty, you have in their inherent ability and strength.

 These are the keys to building resilience and STRENGTH, but it does take time.
 These deep changes evolve over months, not weeks, so be patient.
 And be resolved in your actions…not just today, but every day.